-Start With A Power-Based Exercise: When you're building a workout routine, make sure you start your programming with a power-based push or pull exercise like a heavy bench, incline bench press, a weighed wide-grip pullup, or a weighted narrow-grip underhand pullup.
+1. Start With A Power-Based Exercise: When you're building a workout routine, make sure you start your programming with a power-based push or pull exercise like a heavy bench, incline bench press, a weighed wide-grip pullup, or a weighted narrow-grip underhand pullup.
 As you increase the weight, decrease your reps to build mass.
 For your first set, warmup with 8-10 reps at 50% of your one-rep max—the amount of weight you can lift for one proper repetition.
 For the second set, use 55%-65% of your one-rep max for 8-10 reps.
 For your third set use 65%-75% of your one-rep max, increasing that to 70%-80% for your fourth rep for 6-8 repetitions.
 Finish off with a fifth set of 3-5 reps using 80%-90% of your total max.
 Rest for 2-3 minutes between rounds.

-Push To Exhaustion: Exhaust the muscle group by pushing to the max with an exercise you can control even when you’re at the point of fatigue.
+2. Push To Exhaustion: Exhaust a given muscle group by pushing to the max with an exercise you can control even when you’re at the point of fatigue.
 Consider pushups or a dumbbell press.
 Go to max effort, doing as many reps as you can, then rest for a minute.
 Go for one more round to break down the muscle as much as possible.
 This will help stimulate hypertrophy, which builds muscle size and improves definition.

-5. Power Up With Protein: Achieving lean body fat below 10% is almost fully nutrition based.
-To walk the fine line between putting on muscle and dropping body fat, determine your daily caloric intake by multiplying you body weight by the factor 16.
-Don’t make the common mistake of calorie restricting—you’ll risk your body going into ketosis, or muscle wasting.
+5. Power Up With Protein: Achieving lean body fat below 10% is almost fully nutrition-based.
+To walk the fine line between putting on muscle and dropping body fat, determine your daily caloric intake by multiplying you body weight by 16.
+Don’t make the common mistake of calorie restricting—you’ll risk your body going into ketosis, or starvation-induced fat burning.
 Instead, make protein 40% of your caloric intake.
 The increased protein will aid the building of muscle fiber.
 Keep fats and carbs to 30% each, with 85% of your daily carbohydrates coming from fruits and vegetables and the rest from complex carbs.